informalsystems/hermes/relayer-framework-guide/docs/context-generic-programming/10-component-composition.md

 For demonstration purposes, we first define a `SimpleTime` trait that provides an `is_daytime` method to tell whether the current time value is considered daytime.
-Following that, we define a `TimeContext` trait that provides a `now` method to fetch the current time from the context.
+Following that, we define a `HasTime` trait that provides a `now` method to fetch the current time from the context.
 Notice that the associated type `Time` does _not_ implement `SimpleTime`.
 This is so that we can learn how to inject the `SimpleTime` constraint as an _indirect dependency_ using the